-If you are closing a foundation in the Netherlands, you can do so quickly and easily: in the case of no assets, debts, personnel and company status, it is arranged with a board decision and a deregistration at the Chamber of Commerce.
+If you are closing a foundation in the Netherlands, you can do so quickly and easily: in cases were there are no assets, debts or personnel and company status, it can be arranged with a board decision and a deregistration at the Chamber of Commerce.
 But if there are assets, debts or tax liabilities, the process you have to go through is more extensive and sometimes complex.
-We explain below which steps you need to take.
+We will explain below which steps you need to take.

 As mentioned above, the dissolution of a foundation can be quick and easy.
 Does the foundation have neither assets nor debts and no tax obligations for VAT, corporate income tax or payroll taxes?
 Then fill in this form (in Dutch only) and send it by post to the Chamber of Commerce in your region.
 It is important that you include the dissolution decision.
 In principle, these are the minutes/records of the board meeting (see above) in which agreement was reached on the dissolution.
 You will then receive a confirmation of dissolution and the foundation is officially dissolved.

 If the foundation has debts or assets, these must be settled before dissolution can be carried out.
 For this you are obliged to appoint a liquidator: someone who draws up the final balance sheet and determines what happens to the debts or the capital that remains below the line.